-Writing was an art I fell in love with when I was in grade 5.
-It was through weekly journals and the use of a thesaurus that I discovered the beauty of words and how they can be strung together to impact others.
-When first learning that my son’s diagnosis would mean a global developmental delay – I didn’t even think as far as academics.
+Writing was an art I fell in love with in grade 5.
+Through weekly journals and the use of a thesaurus, I discovered the beauty of words and how they can be strung together to impact others.
+Would I ever share this passion with my child?

 A word about writing

-The tips in this post goes beyond handwriting, although they are somewhat linked.
-Writing is also linked to reading.
-I’ve chosen to separate each of them to give you concrete tips for each category, but do not dismiss their connection.
+The tips in this post go beyond handwriting, although they are somewhat linked.
+Writing is also related to reading.
+I’ve chosen to separate each to give concrete tips for each category, but not to dismiss their connection.

-I have put writing in front of the literacy post since writing is much more concrete and ties in with both handwriting and drawing skills and makes a great link to reading.
+I have put writing ahead of the literacy article since writing is much more concrete and ties in with both handwriting and drawing skills, and makes a great link to reading.

-Why writing may be a challenge for neurodiverse and disabled children
+Why writing may be a challenge for neurodivergent and disabled children

-- Children with cognitive delays may not comprehend that print contains a message.
+- Some children may not comprehend that print contains a message.

-- Children with learning disabilities may have trouble identifying and producing letters and words correctly.
+- Children with learning disabilities may have trouble identifying and producing letters and words.

 Suggestions for adaptations/modifications for writing

 - Model.
-My son may not understand what it is that I’m doing just yet, but he witnesses me writing at different parts of the day – with paper and pen.
+My son has always witnessed me writing with paper and pen.
 Recently, I’ve been sitting closer to him while I write.
-Since he’s been experimenting with different writing/drawing/painting tools in the last two months, he’s intrigued by the pen wobbling up and down and gliding across the paper.
-He often comes close and tries to grab the pen, but he also observes.
-He wants to keep seeing it wiggle.
-He’s also noticing that I’m producing something with that pen.
+Since he’s experimenting with different writing/drawing/painting tools, he’s intrigued by the pen wobbling up and down and gliding across the paper.
+He often comes close and tries to grab the pen but also observes.
+He’s noticing that I’m producing something with that pen.
 He sees scribbles on a page, looks at me, looks back at the scribbles and the wobbling pen, and giggles.
 When I stop, he signs MORE.
 I will say, “Mama’s writing.
 Writing.”
-I might say exactly what I’m writing too, “Apple.
-Banana.
-Cereal,” (if putting together a grocery list).
-This seemingly simple and meaningless act is huge for him.
+I might say exactly what I’m writing too, “Apple, banana, cereal,” (if putting together a grocery list).
+This seemingly simple act is meaningful to him.
 Eventually, he’ll want to imitate what I’m doing.
-In fact, many times I give him the pen just to see what he’ll do.
-He mostly lets it go, and asks for me to do it instead by signing MORE.
-But, I know it won’t always be this way for him.
+I often hand him the pen to see what he’ll do.
+He mostly lets it go and asks for me to do it instead by signing MORE.

 - Read.
-Even if reading will be tackled in the next post, it’s worth mentioning that it’s important to show your child that the symbols on the page mean something.
+Show the child that the symbols on the page mean something.
 Point to words as you read.
 “The train said, ‘Choo-choo’.
 It says ‘Choo-choo’.”
-It doesn’t matter that he doesn’t read.
-You’re trying to make the connection that those black marks say something important.
+It doesn’t matter that they may not read yet.
+The goal is to make the connection that those black marks hold meaning.

-- Begin where your child is at.
-Is he developmentally ready to understand the skill of writing?
+- Begin where the child is at.
+Are they developmentally ready to write?
 If not, back it up.
-Can he draw?
-Can he scribble?
-Can he tell you or sign what he wants to say?
-Even if it’s just single words at this point, you want your child to be able to write anything, in his own way.
-My son isn’t here yet, so I’m going to continue working on building vocabulary through signs, and build fine motor skills through drawing, painting and other fine motor activities.
-But, if your child can speak a word or two, or can scribble a line and tell you what it represents, you’ve got yourself a writer on your hands!
+Can they draw?
+Can they scribble?
+Can they tell you, sign, or use AAC to communicate?
+Even if it’s just single words, have the child “write” in their own way.
+Build vocabulary through ASL or on their AAC device.
+If the child can “speak” or can scribble a line and tell you what it represents, you’ve got yourself a writer!

 - Transcribe.
-Be your child’s writer when he can’t do it for himself.
-If your child says, “Bird” – draw the bird (if he can’t do it yet) and then write the word.
+Be the child’s writer when they can’t do it for themselves.
+If the child says, “Bird,” draw the bird and then write the word.
 “Ah, bird.
 Look.
 Bird.
-Bird.
-Mama wrote bird.”
-You can pin it up somewhere central and go back to it from time to time.
-“It says, ‘Bird’”.
+Bird.”
+You can pin it up somewhere central and go back to it occasionally.
+“It says, ‘Bird.”

 - Start a journal.
 Bind up some blank paper and call it a journal.
-You don’t want to limit your child with lines because this isn’t about handwriting skill-building.
-You want to encourage your child to make meaningful communication with you through “writing”.
-If your child can already draw/ scribble, allow him to “write” in his journal daily.
-Then, transcribe what he “wrote” by asking him what it says.
-Read it to him from time to time.
+Don’t limit a child with lines because this isn’t about handwriting skill-building.
+Encourage the child to make meaningful communication with you through “writing.”
+If the child can already draw or scribble, allow them to write in their journal daily.
+Transcribe what they wrote by asking for what it says.

-- Keep it light, enjoyable and authentic.
-Never take away the delight in writing by harping on spelling or mistakes or anything when your child is first exploring writing.
-You want him to feel successful at what he’s doing, so celebrate the littlest scribbles.
-And, always connect the writing to things that are meaningful for your child.
-If your child wants to “write” about cars by drawing about cars, then, HURRAY!
+- Keep it light, enjoyable, and authentic.
+Never take away the delight in writing by harping on spelling mistakes when a child first explores writing.
+You want them to feel successful!
+Celebrate the littlest scribbles.
+And always connect the writing to things that are meaningful for the child.
+If the child wants to write about cars by drawing about cars, then HURRAY!

-- Give him time.
-No matter what stage of writing your child is at, always give him the time he needs to develop the skill in his own way.
+- Allow time.
+No matter what stage of writing a child is at, always give allow for the time they need to develop the skill.

-What works best for writing for you and the children in your life?
+What works best for writing for the children you support?

-Like everything else in this series, this post only briefly touches on the art of writing.
-Depending on the child’s needs and developmental level, the recommendations would differ greatly.
-If you’d like personalized strategies, let’s do that in a one-to-one call.
+This article only briefly touches on the art of writing.
+The recommendations would differ greatly depending on the child’s needs and developmental level.
+If you’d like personalized strategies, let’s do that in a private call.